VUnit/vunit/doc/user_guide.rst

 Each test is run in an individual simulation.
 Putting multiple tests in the same test bench is a good way to share a common test environment.

+The above example code can be found in :vunit_example:`verilog/user_guide`.

 .. _cli: